CBD IS HOT RIGHT NOW, BUT WHAT IS IT?

 The cannabis family is extensive there are different varieties of plants, one being the far more famous cannabis variety, from which marijuana is born, and the lesser-known hemp variety where CBD is most commonly extracted from.
 While the cannabis varieties like marijuana contain high levels of THC or tetrahydrocannabinol, giving off that euphoric state of being (or high), CBD or cannabidiol produced from hemp, reveals only trace amounts of THC, proving there can be restorative properties cannabis without the high.

-FOUR QUICK CBD TRUTHS:
+THREE QUICK CBD TRUTHS:

 - CBD IS A COMPONENT OF THE CANNABIS PLANT.